Last updated on

 - The length of time any trial is expected to take

 All legal services attract VAT at the prevailing rate.
-I am registered for VAT and registered with the Information Commissioner’s Office.
+Charlie is registered for VAT and registered with the Information Commissioner’s Office.
 Professional Indemnity Insurance is in place for all legal services supplied.

 Timescales

-There are a number of different factors which may influence the timescales within which I can provide legal services.
+There are a number of different factors which may influence the timescales within which Charlie can provide legal services.
 These include, but are not limited to:

 - Your particular requirements